keymanapp/keyman/windows/src/desktop/help/troubleshooting/excel.md

+---
-# How To - Use Keyman in Excel
+title: How To - Use Keyman in Excel
+---

 **Using Keyman in Excel with the / Key**